hacs/documentation/source/docs/contribute/documentation.md

     - You have now started a local webserver that hosts the documentation on `http://localhost:8000`

-    - That server will reload if you make changes to the documentation so you can view your changes.
+    - The server automatically reloads to reflect any documentation changes.

 3. When you are happy with the result, push the changes to your fork and create a PR to have it merged to the HACS base.